FormerLurker/Octolapse/ISSUE_TEMPLATE.md

 https://github.com/FormerLurker/Octolapse/wiki/Debug-Profiles#log-additional-information

 It is very helpful for certain problems.
-If you can reproduce the issue with one of the Diagnostic debug profiles, please do so before submitting an issue.
+If you can reproduce the issue with one of the Diagnostic logging profiles, please do so before submitting an issue.
 -->
 Diagnostic Logging was Enabled: YES_OR_NO